ayoayco/blog/_posts/2023-03-21-web-workers-in-angular.md

 Congratulations!
 You just built an Angular app that sorts a list of `heroes` by name or ID... using a Web Worker! 🎉

-> All the code for this demo application can be found in [my GitHub repository](https://github.com/ayoayco/ng-web-worker-demo).
+> The code for this demo app is in [my GitHub repository](https://github.com/ayoayco/ng-web-worker-demo), and a live demo is deployed on [my website](https://ayo.ayco.io/ng-web-workers/).

 ## Gochas in Using Web Workers in Angular